 \section{Conclusion}

-In this work, we compare the correlation between structure and dynamics for two systems, one interacting via attractive LJ interaction and the other via its repulsive counterpart, the WCA interaction.
-It is well known that these two systems have similar structures, but the difference in dynamics is large, with the LJ system showing a much faster divergence of the relaxation time.
+In this work, we compare the correlation between structure and dynamics for two binary systems, one interacting via attractive LJ interaction and the other via its repulsive counterpart, the WCA interaction.
+It is well known that these two systems have similar pair structures, but the difference in dynamics is large, with the LJ system showing a much faster divergence of the relaxation time.
 The analysis is performed at both macroscopic and microscopic levels.
 The macroscopic study predicts that although the recently defined macroscopic structural order parameters of the LJ and the WCA systems are different, that difference is not enough to predict the difference in the dynamics.
 The dynamics as a function of the structural order parameter predicts a stronger coupling between the structure and dynamics in the LJ system.
 It is further corroborated by studying the correlation between structure and dynamics at the microscopic level.
 This study aims to identify the origin of this system specific coupling in the LJ and WCA systems.

-In order to understand the origin of this higher correlation we perform an analysis which is inspired by the recent work of Coslovich and coworkers \cite{coslovich2020} where they defined a quantity called community information and showed that the larger the difference in the structure between different communities, the higher the community information.
-According to their study, the temperature dependence of the community information traces the temperature dependence of the structure dynamics correlation which is in turn related to the kinetic fragility.
-Thus they suggested that this community information can be used as a proxy for structural fragility.
+In order to understand the origin of this higher correlation, we perform an analysis which is inspired by the recent work of Coslovich and coworkers \cite{coslovich2020}, where they defined a quantity called community information and showed that the larger the difference in the structure between different communities, the higher the community information.
+They suggested this community information can be used as a proxy for structural fragility.